sahibgasimov/ec2_reboot_using_lambda_cloudwatch_rule/README.md

         'body': f'All specified EC2 instances have been attempted to reboot and SNS notifications sent.'
     }
 ```

-## After EC2 instances were rebooted.
+After EC2 instances were rebooted an SNS notification is sent.
+If there is any instance that failed reboot for some reason lambda will notify about that.

-An SNS notification is sent.
 If there's an error during the reboot, the error is printed and logged in AWS CloudWatch.

 ## CRON Schedule Explanation
 The CloudWatch Event Rule uses a cron expression to determine when to trigger the Lambda function.
 In this configuration, the cron expression is: